This website uses cookies to help you make the most of your visit.

 Pharmacy context

-This pharmacy is situated in a busy shopping district in central London.
-It first opened in June 2023.
-It sells over the counter medicines and wellbeing products, and it dispenses occasional private prescriptions.
+This pharmacy is situated in a busy shopping district of central London.
+It sells over-the-counter medicines, wellbeing, and skin care products, and it dispenses occasional private prescriptions.
 The pharmacy offers some non-surgical cosmetic treatments including toxins and dermal filler injections, as well as intravenous vitamin infusions.
 It does not provide any NHS services.

 Inspection summary findings